Welcome to Amy Robinson Photography

 You can now follow me on instagram where my latest images are posted – please click on the following link. instagram.com/amyrobinsonphotography

 2018 has started early this year in January, with a visit to the London Lumiere light exhibition with some wonderful installations.
-At the end of the month, I will be going down to the Devon coast and in March, I shall be at the World Indoor Athletics Championships in Birmingham, followed by the European Athletics Championships in Berlin in August and September at the Ryder Cup in Paris.
-Great opportunities for combining city and sports photography.
+At the end of the month, I was down on the Devon coast and in March, I was at the World Indoor Athletics Championships in Birmingham amidst all the snowy weather thrown at us by ‘The Beast from the East’!
+March was finished off by a very early morning visit to Stonehenge for the March Solstice where I had close up access to the Stones.
+April saw me out and about on a very rainy day in my home town of Guildford.
+I shall be at the European Athletics Championships in Berlin in August and September at the Ryder Cup in Paris.
+Great opportunities for combining city and sports photography so a busy times ahead.

 Travels in 2017, saw me in March in Antigua in March and September in Bergen, Norway.
 Both new parts of the world for me so were exciting trips.
 Spring and early Summer were fully occupied bringing up a litter of Golden Retriever puppies so had a few weeks watching and recording them growing up.
 October was back having fun at the 6 Day Cycling Event at the Lee Valley Velodrome.
 Finally, December was a short break to Salzburg for a pre Christmas trip.